 Adak is an island in the Aleutian Archipelago and also the northwestern-most municipality in the United States.
 A little over 75 years ago, it was uninhabited; then, during World War II, the Japanese invaded the nearby islands of Attu and Kiska, and the U.S. military turned Adak into the base of operations for the Aleutian Campaign, amassing 90,000 troops on the island for the battle to expel foreign invaders from American soil.

 Much of the property was deeded to the City of Adak and to the Aleut Native Corporation, and a few of the buildings are still in use.
-But when the Navy left, the population dropped from thousands to hundreds practically overnight, and most of the buildings have not been maintained.
+But when the Navy left, the population dropped from thousands to hundreds overnight, and most of the buildings have not been maintained.
 They still exist, however, in varying states of decomposition, picked apart by vandals and by the fierce Bering Sea storms that, as a matter of course, hit the Aleutians regularly.
 The remnants of this former civilization are everywhere, and we quickly became accustomed to coming upon piles of debris that were once houses or barracks or playgrounds.

 And yet Adak also has a singular beauty that is characteristic of the Aleutian Islands.
-There are no trees except for the ones planted by American troops; instead, Adak consists of vast, grass-covered tundra, snow-covered mountains, active volcanoes, and long stretches of coastline.
-Adak is also a part of the Alaska Maritime National Wildlife Refuge and rich in wildlife, especially birds, and we watched dozens of eagles as they flew, hunted, and roosted on their nests.
-We also saw them perched on abandoned structures, and the sight of an eagle sitting stoically on a ruined house was something to behold.
+There are no trees except for the ones planted by American troops; instead, Adak consists of vast, grass-covered tundra, snow-topped mountains, volcanoes, and long stretches of coastline.
+It’s also a part of the Alaska Maritime National Wildlife Refuge and rich in wildlife, especially birds, and we watched dozens of eagles as they flew, hunted, and roosted on their nests.
+And they treated the military ruins as just another place to perch.